 Development Director, NDCF

-The Sherwood/Antler Community Foundation has awarded nearly $5,000 in 14 grants since its inception in 2010.
+The Sherwood-Antler Community Foundation has awarded more than $6,000 in 18 grants since its inception in 2010.
 Recent grant awards are listed below.

 Grants Awarded in 2021